Cresemba (Isavuconazole)

 How to Take Cresemba

-Your doctor will decide your exact dose, frequency, and treatment length based on your condition, weight, age, blood tests, and liver function.
+Your doctor will determine the exact dose, frequency, and duration based on your condition, weight, age, blood tests, and liver function.

 Dosage Instructions

-Cresemba capsules (40mg and 100mg) can be taken with or without food.
-Swallow capsules whole with a full glass of water – do not chew, crush, dissolve, or open them.
+Capsules should be swallowed whole with a full glass of water – do not chew, crush, dissolve or open them.
+Can be taken with or without food.
 Take at the same time each day for best results.
-Cresemba Powder for Injection is given as a slow intravenous infusion by a doctor or trained nurse only.
+Injection form must only be given by a doctor or trained nurse as a slow intravenous infusion.

 What If You Miss a Dose?